Milk and dairy

 Criterion information Purchasing organisations that wish to contribute to restriction of the use of genetically modified organisms (GMOs) in agriculture can require animals to be fed feed that does not contain GMOs.
 Criterion text Products of animal origin shall come from animals that have not eaten feed consisting of, containing or produced from genetically modified organisms (GMOs) during the rearing period.
 Traces of permitted GMOs1 may only be present in a proportion not exceeding 0.9 per cent for each individual raw material, provided that the presence is unintentional or technically unavoidable. | |||||

-Products of oil palm in animal feed | Spearhead | Technical specification | Milk and dairy from cows | ||
+Information about the origin of the raw material - egg and milk | Core | Technical specification | Milk and dairy from sheep and goats | ||

 Surgical procedures under anaesthesia – meat and milk from lamb, sheep and goat | Core | Technical specification | Milk and dairy from sheep and goats | ||